 The price of a ticket was 14 EUR which offered us access to the gardens and the greenhouse.
 The castle itself is not open for visits, but trust me there is plenty to do.

-I’ve already talked about chocolate, but if you really really want to taste the best of the beast, only a few steps away from Mont des Arts is the area called Sablon.
+I’ve already talked about chocolate, but if you really really want to taste the best of the beast, only a few steps away from Mont des Arts are the area called Sablon.

 And here is where you’ll find the best chocolate places you will ever go to.